gluster/glusterdocs/Install-Guide/Common_criteria.md

 -   The term **Global Namespace** is a fancy way of saying a Gluster volume
 -   A **Gluster volume** is a collection of one or more bricks (of course, typically this is two or more).
-This is analagous to /etc/exports entries for NFS.
+This is analogous to /etc/exports entries for NFS.
 -   **GNFS** and **kNFS**.
 GNFS is how we refer to our inline NFS server. kNFS stands for kernel NFS, or, as most people would say,